alexbradshaw/Team-Profile-Generator/README.md

 - It saves me having to write out a bunch of HTML to create a team display.

 What did you learn?
-- A. How to use inquirer,
+- A. How to use inquirer
-- B. How to use fs, and
+- B. How to use fs
 - C. (this stumped me for a minute) I can write javascript like normal (for some reason I thought I couldn't write it like I could for the browser)

 ## Table of Contents